luz-ojeda/luz-ojeda.github.io/src/pages/resume.md

   - API for a social network app using an infrastructure with **Microsoft Azure** and **C#** in the backend in a repository-service pattern.
 It also included a front-end backoffice made with React for the app employees.
   - npm package including a React component for Discovery backed up by a serverless architecture (AWS Lambda, API Gateway and CloudFront)
 - ### Oct 2019 - Apr 2020: **[BigBox](https://www.bigbox.com.ar/)**
-  - Redesigned the user panel consisting of **VueJS** components
-  - Redesigned the checkout flow with a one-month deadline.
-Creation and design of new components, routing configuration and creation/modification of GraphQL queries and mutations

 ## Education
 ---